yonidavidson/docs/v19.1/performance-tuning.md

 (6 rows)
 ~~~

-This table has the primary index (the full table) and a secondary index on `name` that is also storing `credit_card`.
+This table has the primary index (the full table) and a secondary index on `name` that is also covering `credit_card`.
 This means that whenever a row is inserted, or whenever `name`, `credit_card`, `city`, or `id` are modified in existing rows, both indexes are updated.

 To make this more concrete, let's count how many rows have a name that starts with `C` and then update those rows to all have the same name: